zonxa/seal/UsingSeal.md

 ### Infrastructure requirements

-The key server is a lightweight service.
-It does not require storage and is stateless, allowing for horizontal scalability.
+The key server is a lightweight, stateless service that does not require persistent storage.
+Its stateless design supports horizontal scalability.
+The service must have access to a trusted full node, ideally one located nearby to reduce latency.

-However, it does require access to a trusted Full Node, preferably one that is nearby to minimize latency.
+The key server is initialized with an IBE master key, which must be securely stored and accessible only to the service, for example, using a cloud-based key management system (KMS), or a self-managed software or hardware vault.

-The key server is initialized with an IBE master key, which should be securely stored and accessible only to the service (e.g., using a cloud KMS).
-Additionally, standard mitigations against denial-of-service attacks should be implemented to protect the service (e.g., rate limiting at the API gateway).
+To protect the service against denial-of-service (DoS) attacks, implement standard mitigations such as rate limiting at the API gateway layer.

 ## The CLI